tetris245/ULTRAbc/README.md

 Changes for future version

-- New command: cgame (zone) to launch a Club Card Game against a specific NPC
+* New command: cgame (zone) to launch a Club Card Game against a specific NPC
+* Added support for BCX rule restricting whispers sent by the player
+  - when this rule is detected as active, the UBC option "Enable no-whisper mode" is not available and UBC will apply the BCX whisper restrictions
+  - Note: UBC will not send public messages or add entries to the behaviour log if you try to whisper when it is not allowed